-According to the results of a national study that was conducted in Egypt by Al-Shiyab and Ababneh (2018), They revealed that 17,1 % of medical personnel experienced Workplace bullying, particularly nurses.
-According to (Ariza-Montes et al., 2015) bullying is greater in the public sector than in the private sector.
-Therefore, this research will be applied to nurses in five public hospitals in one Egyptian city.
-The research population is (N=1387). the primary data collection took place between August and October 2022.
-Data were collected through self-administered hard copy, out of the 300 respondents targeted (according to the sample size table of Sekaran & Bougie (2016), 288 responses were received.
-After excluding invalid responses, 272 were valid for further analysis (90% response rate).
+According to the results of a national study conducted by Al-Sheyab and Al-Ababna in Egypt (2018), they concluded that 17,1% of medical staff were subjected to workplace bullying, especially nurses.
+And according to (Ariza-Montes et al., 2015), bullying behaviors are practiced in the public sector at greater rates than in the private sector.
+Therefore, this research will be applied to nurses in public hospitals in Egypt.
+More specifically, this research will be applied to five public hospitals in Zagazig city, as it is considered one of the largest Egyptian cities in terms of population.
+The research population is (N = 1327).
+Data was collected through a self-administered questionnaire distributed to a stratified simple random sample of nurses (n= 300) .the sample size determined according to the sample size table of Krejcie and Morgan, (1970).
+Primary data were collected between August and October 2022.
+Out of 300 targeted respondents, 288 responses were received.
+After excluding invalid responses, 272 were valid for further analysis , yielding a 90% response rate.